 When it comes to incline trainers, I had to put a NordicTrack machine in the top spot because there really aren’t any other brands that I’m aware of that offer a complete incline training series.

 Especially in this price range.

 Plus, it doesn’t hurt that NordicTrack’s a legit brand either.

-Anyway, the Commercial X22i is one of 3 incline trainers in NordicTrack’s lineup and honestly, any one of these trainers could’ve landed this top spot.
+Anyway, the Commercial X22i is one of a couple incline trainers in NordicTrack’s lineup and honestly, any one of these trainers could’ve landed this top spot.